DoktorJohn/RelicWars/README.md

 Enable LFS on your machine:

-Bash
+Open commando prompt in the folder

-git lfs install
+write git lfs install

 Clone the repository:

-Bash

 git clone https://github.com/DoktorJohn/RelicWars.git
 Enter the project folder:

-Bash

 cd RelicWars

 🌿 3.
 Choosing Your Branch
 We never work directly on the main branch.
 You have your own dedicated branch for development:

 Download all the latest branch names:

-Bash

 git fetch

 Switch to your own branch (Replace name with your actual branch name):

-Bash

 git checkout development/feature-implementation-name

 🔄 4.
 Daily Workflow (Follow this strictly)
 To avoid "Merge Conflicts" and losing work, always follow this sequence:

 Start of the Day:
 Get your partner's latest merged changes into your branch:

-Bash

 git pull origin main

 During / End of the Day:
 When you have made changes, save them and send them to GitHub:
 Stage your changes:

-Bash

 git add .

 Create a "Save Point" (Commit):

-Bash

-git commit -m "Describe what you did (e.g., Added Warehouse model and logic)" Send to GitHub:
+git commit -m "Describe what you did (e.g., Added Warehouse model and logic)"

-Bash
+Send to GitHub:

 git push

 ⚠️ 5.
 Golden Rules for Unity & Git
 NEVER delete .meta files: Unity uses these to track your assets.
 If you delete them, the project will break for everyone else.